Last updated: September 14, 2023

 1. Australian War Memorial

-Topping this list of Canberra tourist attractions is the Australian War Memorial, both a museum and a national memorial to commemorate the sacrifice of those Australians who have died in war or on operational service.
+Topping this list of Canberra tourist attractions is the Australian War Memorial.
+It’s both a museum and a national memorial to commemorate the sacrifice of those Australians who have died in war or on operational service.

 2. Parliament House